Does this test have other names?

-You will need this test if your doctor gives you theophylline for a medical condition.
-The test will help your doctor figure out the proper dose and see if you have too much theophylline in your body.
+You will need this test if your healthcare provider gives you theophylline for a health condition.
+The test will help your provider figure out the proper dose and see if you have too much theophylline Win your body.
 Too much theophylline can be life-threatening.
 Signs and symptoms of too much theophylline include:

 Rapid heart rate or other changes in heart rhythm

 Muscle aches and tremors

 Low blood pressure

 What other tests might I have along with this test?

 Your healthcare provider may order other tests if you have taken too much theophylline.
 These include:

 Tests to measure other substances in your blood, such as blood sugar and electrolytes